 In order to continue future operations and continue our drug development programs, we will be required to raise additional capital.
 In addition to seeking strategic partnerships, transactions and government funding, we may decide to access the equity or debt markets or seek other sources to meet liquidity needs.
-Our ability to raise additional capital may be limited and may greatly depend upon the success of ongoing development related to our current drug development programs, including post approval studies for RAPIVAB, the progress, timeline and ultimate outcome of the avoralstat development program (including, but not limited to, the OPuS-2 clinical trial, long-term human safety studies, and the timing of carcinogenicity studies), progress of BCX7353 and our other rare disease product candidates, funding for and continued successful development of BCX4430, and progress of our early discovery programs.
+Our ability to raise additional capital may be limited and may greatly depend upon the success of ongoing development related to our current drug development programs, including post approval studies for RAPIVAB, the progress, timeline and ultimate outcome of the avoralstat development program (including, but not limited to, formulation trials, phase 3 trials, long-term human safety studies, and the timing of carcinogenicity studies), the progress of BCX7353 and our other rare disease product candidates, funding for and continued successful development of BCX4430, and the progress of our early discovery programs.
 In addition, constriction and volatility in the equity and debt markets may restrict our future flexibility to raise capital when such needs arise.
 Furthermore, we have exposure to many different industries, financing partners and counterparties, including commercial banks, investment banks and partners (which include investors, licensing partners, and the U.S. Government) which may be unstable or may become unstable in the current economic and political environment.
 Any such instability may impact these parties' ability to fulfill contractual obligations to us or they might limit or place burdensome conditions upon future transactions with us.
 Also, it is possible that suppliers may be negatively impacted.
-Any such unfavorable outcomes in our current programs or unfavorable economic conditions could place severe downward pressure on the stock and credit markets, which could reduce the return available on invested corporate cash, which if severe and sustained could have a material and adverse impact on our results of operations and cash flows and limit our ability to continue development of our product candidat
+Any such unfavorable outcomes in our current programs or unfavorable economic conditions could place severe downward pressure on the price of our common stock and may decrease opportunities to raise capital in the capital or credit markets, and further could reduce the return available on invested corporate cash, which, if severe and sustained, could have a material and adverse impact on our